 - 4 series LiFePO4 cells have a close voltage range to 6 series 2V lead acid cells.

-- Unlike lead acid, it is undesirable to keep LiFePO4 fully charged all the time.
+- Unlike lead acid, it is not desirable to keep LiFePO4 fully charged all the time.
 Like li-ion, LiFePO4 slowly self discharges the closer it is to fully charged.
 Best to top it off right before you need them to power something for a longest amount of time.
-Steady current to keep lithium batteries fully charge ages them quicker.
+Steady current to keep lithium batteries fully charge ages them more quickly.